archway-network/archway/x/gastracker/spec/03_messages.md

 - IBCPacketAck
 - IBCPacketTimeout

-A custom Contract Operation Info is created by the Custom Engine, this allows us to track contracts gas consumptions
+A custom message is appended to the messages by the VM wrapperthat encapsulates the actual CosmWasm VM, this message is interpreted by the gastracker message handler to store smart contract operation info to either add new contract meta data or track gas usage for other calls.

 ```proto
 message ContractOperationInfo {